Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Introduction

 \section{Introduction}

-Centre manifold theory is an excellent framework to justify and construct reduced low-dimensional models of some given high-dimensional dynamical system \cite[e.g.]{Roberts2014a}, complete with correct treatment of initial conditions, forcing and uncertainty \cite[e.g.]{Roberts89b}, and giving correct boundary conditions for homogenised\slash slowly-varying \pde\ models \cite[e.g.]{Roberts92c}.
-Here we establish a first step in complementing extant forward theory with a backward theory applicable to quite general non-autonomous systems and to systems that have center, stable {and} unstable dynamics---other backward theory has proved very useful in other contexts~\cite[e.g.]{Grcar2011, Ghosh2018}.
-A second step in this project is the initial corresponding backward theory for \(\infty\)-D systems recently established by \cite{Hochs2019}, but for the finite-D systems addressed here we present more accessible arguments extended to non-self-adjoint systems (\cref{sec:stsenfsmsde}), and provide a novel lower bound on the finite domain of validity (\cref{sec:nfeep}).
+Centre manifold theory provides an excellent framework to justify and construct reduced low-dimensional models of some specified high-dimensional dynamical system \cite[e.g.,][]{Roberts2014a}, complete with correct treatment of initial conditions, forcing and uncertainty \cite[e.g.,][]{Roberts89b}, and giving correct boundary conditions for homogenised\slash slowly-varying \pde\ models \cite[e.g.,][]{Roberts92c}.
+Here we establish a first step in complementing extant theory with a new backward theory applicable to quite general non-autonomous systems and to systems that have center, stable and unstable dynamics---other backward theory has proved very useful in other contexts~\cite[e.g.,][]{Grcar2011, Ghosh2018}.
+Indeed, \cite{Corless2019} comment that backward error analysis ``\textsc{bea} has become a general method fruitfully applied to problems \ldots\ This is hardly a surprise when one considers that \textsc{bea} offers several interesting advantages over a purely forward-error approach''.
+A further step in this project is the start on corresponding backward theory for \(\infty\)-D systems recently established by \cite{Hochs2019}.
+But for the more accessible finite-D systems addressed herein we present arguments extended to non-self-adjoint systems (\cref{sec:stsenfsmsde}), and provide an unprecedented lower bound on the finite domain of validity (\cref{sec:nfeep}).